Side Effects of HIV Medicines

 In type 2 diabetes, the body can't produce enough insulin or use it effectively to move glucose into the cells.
 Type 2 diabetes is more common than type 1 diabetes.

+Some HIV medicines in the nucleoside reverse transcriptase inhibitor (NRTI) and protease inhibitor (PI) drug classes may increase the risk of type 2 diabetes in people with HIV.
 These HIV medicines seem to make it harder for the body to respond to and use insulin (insulin resistance).
 Insulin resistance leads to high blood glucose levels, which can result in type 2 diabetes.

 The symptoms of diabetes can include:

 - Unusual thirst

 - Blurred vision